 Galapagos Animals and Darwin’s Birds Hang Out at Tortuga Bay

 We are now in the midst of exceptional cactus vegetation with hundred-year-old cacti turned into tremendous trees with massive, brown trunks.
 Apparently, the vegetation is popular among finches (Darwin’s birds!) and other bird species.
-Now and then we catch a glimpse of the tiny, nimble birds belonging to the forest.
-Here the cactus trees grow between rough lava stones in the impassable terrain.
+Now and then, we catch a glimpse of the adorable little birds that belong to the forest.
+The cactus trees grow between rough lava stones in the impassable terrain.

-The trail is a straight stone path which in approximately 45 minutes leads to the impressive beach.
-We have high expectations since we have read that the beach at Tortuga Bay, Galapagos, features both handsome marine iguanas, white tip reef sharks and other fascinating animals – besides a seascape of outstanding natural beauty.
+The trail is a straight stone path which, in approximately 45 minutes, leads to the impressive beach.
+We have high expectations since we have read that the beach at Tortuga Bay, Galapagos, features handsome marine iguanas, white tip reef sharks and other fascinating animals – besides a seascape of outstanding natural beauty.

-Suddenly, and completely unexpectedly, we spot an awe-inspiring tortoise behind a tree.
-This is the first tortoise we come across at close range in the Galapagos Islands, and we had actually been convinced that it would be necessary to go to the highlands of Santa Cruz to see these large animals at this time of the year, a tour which we have planned for tomorrow.
+Suddenly and completely unexpectedly, we spot an awe-inspiring tortoise behind a tree.
+That is the first tortoise we have encountered at close range in the Galapagos Islands, and we had actually been convinced that it would be necessary to go to the highlands of Santa Cruz to see these large animals at this time of the year, a tour which we have planned for tomorrow.
 The tortoises move up and down the island throughout the year, from the lower parts to the very highlands, depending on the season and the food resources available.

-We have to watch out for the fast lava lizards, always adapting in colour to their surroundings and therefore often not easy to see.
-We are constantly alert not to step on any of those.
+We must watch out for the fast lava lizards, constantly adapting in colour to their surroundings and, therefore, often not easy to see.
+We are all the time alert not to step on any of those.

 The walkway leads directly to the gorgeous Tortuga Bay beach (Ecuador).
-Some people consider this beach to be one of the most sublime and spectacular beaches on Earth!
-Now, seeing it for ourselves, we have to agree that the scenery is absolutely magnificent!
+Some people consider this beach among the most sublime and spectacular beaches on Earth!
+Now, seeing it for ourselves, we must agree that the scenery is absolutely magnificent!

 When leaving the last part of the trail, a mangrove area, the first beach we arrive at is the main beach, Playa Brava.
 It is maybe a kilometre long and has the finest, powdery sand.
-The view is gorgeous with striking contrasts between the pristine, white sand and the crystalline, turquoise sea.
-However, the waves are high and the currents said to be strong here, so the place is not apt for swimming.
+The view is gorgeous, with striking contrasts between the pristine white sand and the crystalline, turquoise sea.
+However, the waves are high, and the currents are said to be strong here, so the place is not apt for swimming.

 We continue walking along the rocky coastline of Tortuga Bay to arrive at Playa Mansa, a lagoon with calm turquoise-blue waters.
-Just before reaching it, we suddenly find ourselves face to face to dozens of spectacular marine iguanas – the most awesome Galapagos animals!
+Just before reaching it, we suddenly find ourselves face to face with dozens of spectacular marine iguanas – the most awesome Galapagos animals!
 They are sunbathing lazily without taking too much notice of people passing or shooting beautiful photos of them.
 We find the reptiles cool and fascinating and stay for a while observing them.
-A little big further ahead we find a group of baby marine iguanas on the black lava rocks, which are completely spellbinding us with their cuteness.
+A little bit further ahead, we find a group of baby marine iguanas on the black lava rocks, which are completely spellbinding to us with their cuteness.

 Road safety Ecuador/your country